amysw13/Remote_sensing_GIS_coral_bleaching/README.md

     1. Produce figures with fully supporting legends to enable the figures to be “stand alone”, and
-    2.  analyse and interpret the main trends generated within these figures in the form of “Results & Discussion” style text (note this is NOT a full SPF; marking it weighted more towards results and discussion than standard SPFs).
+    2. Analyse and interpret the main trends generated within these figures in the form of “Results & Discussion” style text (note this is NOT a full SPF; marking it weighted more towards results and discussion than standard SPFs).